mekowalski/streams-client/NOTES.md

       - With Redux DevTools via State tab, able to see the current streams i've created
     - [x] Create render list method to display streams `renderList()`
       - this will map over the streams and return some JSX for each stream

+### Associate Streams with Users
+- Eventually for next cases, want to make sure:
+1. If a user is signed in then they can see a create/edit/delete button
+2. Header of Title should be clickable to render the stream detail page